Questions that Artists ask … and Advice from the Global Art League!

 As a global community of artists, being a part of the Global Art League can boost your career.
 We keep in touch with our members by giving them opportunities to exhibit their work and also passing on savings by arranging special deals with preferred suppliers of artists' materials.

 We also exhibit the work of every member via the virtual gallery.
-This means that your work will be shown on screens in galleries in major cities across America.
 Your work is also promoted via our website and your name will be easily search-able by the search engines.

 How Will I Get My Art to the Exhibition?

 We recommend that you consult your local post office to get the best rates on packaging and shipping.

 How Many Pieces Can I submit?

 We are currently accepting a maximum of 5 pieces per artist for each exhibition

 How Will I be Notified If My Work Sells?